keithalewis/math/qm.md

 $$
 	B(t, l) = \sum_{a_j > 0, t > t_j} a_j 1(l > l_j) + \sum_{a_j < 0, t > t_j} a_j 1(l < l_j)
 $$
-Note $dB/dl = A$.
+Note $dB/dl = A$ and the inverse of $B$ is the usual representation for order books.

 TODO: explain better

-Brokers/Exchanges line up _liquidity providers_ to seed the order book prior to market open with limit orders.
-Broker customers can also place limit orders.
+Exchanges line up _liquidity providers_ to seed the order book prior to market open with limit orders.
+Exchange customers can also place limit orders.
-Broker customers and liquidity providers can also execute market orders.
+Both liquidity providers and exchange customers can execute market orders during trading hours.

 A _market order_ specifies the holding $(a, i, o)$ that buyer $o$ would like to obtain at time $t$.
 If the amount $a$ is positive the limit orders at the ask level are matched in priority of when they were placed and removed from the order book.
-The customer will view this as one exchange, but the broker may have to do multiple exchanges with limit owner orders.
+This may result in a transaction with multiple switches having different limit owner orders.

 If the depth at the ask is less than the amount $a$ then the price will be the ask.
 If not, limit orders at the next highest level will be matched.
 If their depth is still less than the remaining amount the process repeats until the entire buy is filled.
+This results in a transaction
+containing switches for each level that was filled.

 If the amount $a$ is negative the limit orders at the bid level are matched in priority of when they were placed and removed from the order book.
 If the depth at the bid is less than the amount $a$ then the price will be the bid.
 If not, limit orders at the next lowest level will be matched.
 If their depth is still less than the remaining amount the process repeats until the entire sell is filled.

-This results in a transaction containing switches for each level that was filled.
+The usual representation is the inverse of $B$ with level a function of amount.

 A limit order placed at time $t$ will eventually have price $l$, but there is no guarantee when, or if, it will get matched by a market orders.